forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * [Cell Entry](#adenovirus-cell-entry) adenovirus enters the cells.

 ##### Adenovirus Cell Attachment
-Many adenoviruses attach to redblood cells and thereby can cause haemagglutination i.e. they act as glue to clump red blood cells.
+Many adenoviruses attach to red blood cells and thereby can cause haemagglutination i.e. they act as glue to clump red blood cells.

 > When the vaccine is now overdosed and/or not accurately administrated into the muscle, a large number of adenoviruses can be released into the bloodstream which may cause the blood cells to clump.